hfxunlp/transformer/transformer/README.md

 ## `NMT.py`

 The transformer model encapsulates encoder and decoder.
-Switch [the comment line](https://github.com/anoidgit/transformer/blob/master/transformer/NMT.py#L9-L11) to make a choice between the standard decoder and the average decoder.
+Set [these lines](https://github.com/anoidgit/transformer/blob/master/transformer/NMT.py#L8-L13) to make a choice between the standard encoder / decoder and the others.

 ## `Encoder.py`